-Internet of Things and Executive Education Opportunities
+Internet of Things Cyber Security Executive Education Programs

-The programs are modular and can be tailored to different audiences ranging from boards of directors, executive leadership teams, operating units, product development, and functional disciplines such as finance, engineering, and supply chain management.
+Program content will be tailored to different audiences ranging from boards of directors, executive leadership teams, operating units, product development, and functional disciplines such as finance, engineering, and supply chain management.

 - Introduction to connected systems/products and IoT Cyber Security

 - Security risks associated with IoT and business and customer impact